 Most professionals would agree that All-Clad skillets are the cream of the crop.
 Made with two layers of heavy gauge stainless steel sandwiched around a core of aluminum, they offer the rapid heat distribution capabilities of aluminum (which leads to more even cooking), along with the weight, heat retention, and non-reactive properties of stainless steel.
 They combine the best of both worlds to create the ultimate cooking surface.

 The problem is, the things are expensive.
 Real expensive.
 The classic series run around $100 per pan.
 Figure you need at least 5 pots and pans, and you're looking at almost half a K just to get your kitchen on its feet.
 That's where Tramontina comes in.
-Although the pans are sold exclusively through Walmart, they've been championed by home users and professionals alike as offering performance just as good as All-Clad, at a fraction of the price (try $150 for a 5 pan set!).
+They've been championed by home users and professionals alike as offering performance just as good as All-Clad, at a fraction of the price.
 They feature the same triple ply construction, the same basic dimensions, and the same sturdy riveted handles (welded handles have a tendency to fall off with use).

 So what's the deal?
 Do they really perform as well as people say they do?

 Fortunately, I have both All-Clad and Tramontina skillets at home, so I decided to put them through their paces in a series of side-by-side tests.

 Neither gas nor electric burners give off heat evenly.
 Hot and cool spots are inevitable.
 It's the job of a good skillet to even these out as much as possible.
 It's the aluminum core in a clad pan that helps it do this.
 Heat travels very slowly through steel, but quite rapidly through aluminum.
 As soon as that core starts heating up, it quickly distributes the heat all around the base of the pan.
 At least, that's the idea.